pyladieshki/workshops/unittest_examples/README.rst

     Common WRONG assumption: writing tests requires a lot of time and effort.
 In the long run they DO save you time!

+How to start with writing tests using Python unittest module:

++ import unittest
++ write a class, which inherits from unittest.TestClass
++ write methods inside the class, which each test one single operation, functionality, etc.
++ run the tests by python3 -m unittest (run in the parent dir of the module) OR python3 -m unittest test_module.TestClassName.test_method

 **Best practices** to running unit tests

 a.
 Each test must be independent from the rest (e.g., no dependency on the order of running)